 In April 2002, the company also acquired a 35% stake in EuropaCorp Japan, the Japanese distribution company created in partnership with the country's leading media corporations, which holds exclusive distribution rights in Japan to films produced by EuropaCorp.
-EuropaCorp increased its stake in EuropaCorp Japan from 35% to 45% in 2007/2008, buying the shares at face value for around €65,000.
-On April 1, 2010, EuropaCorp bought the 55% stake still held by its partners for the price of JPY 1 per share, or JPY 1,100 (€10).
+EuropaCorp increased its stake in EuropaCorp Japan from 35% to 45% in the 2007/2008 financial year, buying the shares at face value for around €65,000.
+On April 1, 2010, EuropaCorp bought the 55% stake still held by its partners for the price of ¥1 per share, or ¥1,100 (€10).
 This company was dissolved on February 29, 2012.